s0l0ist/ferroid/README.md

 - `async-tokio` - for integration with the Tokio runtime
 - `async-smol` - for integration with the Smol runtime

-Then, import the corresponding [SnowflakeGeneratorAsync<Runtime>Ext] trait to asynchronously request a new ID.
+Then, import the corresponding [SnowflakeGeneratorAsyncTokioExt] or [SnowflakeGeneratorAsyncSmolExt] trait to asynchronously request a new ID without blocking or spinning.

 Tokio Example